December 6, 2024

 Follow-Up: Paul’s Prayer Requests

+This entry is part 13 of 13 in the series "Follow-up".
 Follow-up with churches that we have planted needs to include receiving ministry as well as providing ministry.
 Paul not only prayed for churches; he also asked them to pray for him.
 In this way, he practiced fellowship in the gospel.
 Prayer is a struggle Moreover, in praying for Paul and his ministry, these churches were “striving together” with Paul (Rom.
 15:30).
 In describing prayer as struggle, Paul highlights its importance.
 Prayer is not just a polite convention; it is active involvement in gospel ministry.
-D. A. Carson comments on this struggle of prayer:… Read the whole post
+D. A. Carson comments on this struggle of prayer: .… Read the whole post

-Contextualization, Prayer, Self-Feeding, Cross-Cultural Living, Disciple-making, Christ
+Christ, Contextualization, Prayer, Self-Feeding, Cross-Cultural Living, Disciple-making

 Are missionaries called to be incarnational?